rewtnull/stdlib_c/README.md

 **License**

 This project is released under the MIT license.
-If you are a demo scener and choose to use any of this code in your productions, additional conditions apply as follows: Greetings to dMG and the mighty crews of diViNE sTYLERs and UP ROUGH! :D
+If you are a demo scener and choose to use any of this code in your productions, additional conditions apply as follows: Greetings to dMG and the mighty crews of diViNE sTYLERs and UP ROUGH in your production! :D

 cheerios